SoulFire LogoSoulFire

 Traefik

-Traefik is a powerful reverse proxy that allows serving SoulFire with HTTPS.
+Traefik is a reverse proxy that can serve SoulFire with HTTPS.

 DOMAIN=your-domain.com